 One of the central questions of statistical physics is: Are there many-body systems that do not thermalize and therefore cannot be described by a statistical approach~\cite{Anderson1958,Anderson1979,Gornyi2005,Basko2006}?
 Beyond fundamental significance, systems evading thermalization have potential applications in emerging quantum technologies, where it is crucial to avoid quantum decoherence.
 For a while, it was believed that many-body localization (MBL)~\cite{Gornyi2005,Basko2006,Imbrie2016} provides a robust mechanism to avoid thermalization in a closed system~\cite{Abanin2019rev}.
 However, several recent results have called into question the existence of a stable MBL phase (for a review, see~\cite{Sierant2025rev}), although the MBL regime in which finite systems avoid thermalization is indisputably present.

-The aforementioned results include numerical studies of number entropy $S_{n}$, which is defined as $S_n=-\sum_n p_{n, A}\ln p_{n, A}$, where $p_{n, A}$ is the probability of finding $n$ particles in subsystem $A$~\cite{Lukin2019}.
-In systems with a global conservation law, such as the conserved total particle number, entanglement entropy $S_e$ --defined between the subsystem $A$ and the rest of the system-- can be split into number entropy $S_n$ and configurational entropy $S_c$ as $S_e = S_n+S_c$.
+The aforementioned results include the numerical observation of slow particle dynamics probed by number entropy $S_{n}$~\cite{Kiefer2020}, defined as $S_n=-\sum_n p_{n, A}\ln p_{n, A}$, where $p_{n, A}$ is the probability of finding $n$ particles in subsystem $A$~\cite{Lukin2019}.
+In systems with a global conservation law, such as the conserved total particle number, entanglement entropy $S_e$ ---defined between the subsystem $A$ and the rest of the system--- can be split into number entropy $S_n$ and configurational entropy $S_c$ as $S_e = S_n+S_c$.
 As the transport of particles across boundaries of $A$ can be probed through $S_n$, it serves as a measure of localization, while its further appeal stems from the fact that it is an experimentally accessible quantity~\cite{Lukin2019}.

-In MBL systems, the absence of transport implies that $S_n$ saturates to a sub-ergodic value~\cite{Bardarson2012, Singh2016, Luitz2020}.
-However, a slow, and possibly unbounded, growth of $S_n$ was recently observed in one-dimensional systems with random potential even deep in the MBL regime and at timescales much longer than single-particle relaxation time~\cite{Kiefer2020, Kiefer2021, Kiefer2021b, Kiefer2022, Kiefer2022comment}.
-This suggests slow particle transport at long timescales and, therefore, a potential instability of the MBL phase in the thermodynamic limit.
-On the other hand, subsequent works~\cite{Luitz2020,Ghosh2022,Ghosh2022response} argued that the growth is due to local single-particle resonances, which do not destabilize the MBL phase.
-Later work observed a similar growth of $S_n$ in systems governed by the MBL Hamiltonian, explicitly constructed from local integrals of motion (LIOMs), which was connected to the slow spreading of the central quasiparticle~\cite{Chavez2024}.
-These later findings suggest that the growth of $S_n$ does not necessarily imply the absence of the MBL phase, and that the growth is caused by a process that is, in some sense, local and generic to MBL systems.
+The absence of transport implies that $S_n$ saturates to a sub-ergodic value~\cite{Bardarson2012, Singh2016, Luitz2020}.
+However, a slow, and possibly unbounded, growth of $S_n$ observed even deep in the MBL regime and at timescales much longer than single-particle relaxation time~\cite{Kiefer2020, Kiefer2021, Kiefer2021b, Kiefer2022, Kiefer2022comment} suggests slow particle transport and a potential instability of the MBL phase in the thermodynamic limit.
+On the other hand, subsequent works~\cite{Luitz2020,Ghosh2022, Ghosh2022response} argued that the growth is due to local single-particle resonances, which do not destabilize the MBL phase.
+Later work observed a similar growth of $S_n$ in systems governed by a Hamiltonian explicitly constructed from local integrals of motion (LIOMs), and connected it to the slow spreading of the central quasiparticle~\cite{Chavez2024}.
+This suggests that the growth of $S_n$ does not necessarily imply the absence of the MBL phase, and that it is caused by a process that is, in some sense, local and generic to MBL systems.
 However, the microscopic mechanism underlying this process remains unknown, and the debate about the stability of the MBL in one dimension is still open.